Hridoy-bit/Computed-Tomography-Image-Reconstruction/README.md

 Metric #2: Euclidean Distance (RMS error) m2=√((∑▒〖(Xi-Xmean)〗^2 )/N)
 This metric is an RMS error estimate between our current image estimate and the original image.

+Step :
+Run the test.m  file.
+It will give the image after 1 iteration and 10 iteration.
+You can also see the image after each iteration.

+The output image is also given.